Let’s get this out of the way: No one reads your website.

 - Instead of reading, they skim pages for clues.

-They will stop and read a section only when they find clues that it will interest or apply to them from places that are easy to glean on the fly:
+Ultimately, they will stop and read a section only when they find clues that it will interest or apply to them from places that are easy to glean on the fly:

 - Images with captions

-Knowing the majority of your visitors will skim down the page, maybe read a section or two, you can now make sure your content makes sense when read that way.
+Knowing the majority of your visitors will skim down the page, maybe read a section or two, you can now make sure your website’s content makes sense when read that way.
 Here’s how:

 - The most important information—or the summary—appears first.